Azure/azure-iiot-opc-vault-service/DEVELOPMENT.md

 setup --with-sandbox
 ```

+With this configuration, when checking in files, git will verify that the
+application passes all the tests, running the build and the tests inside
+a Docker container configured with all the development requirements.

 #### Pre-commit hook without sandbox

-Note: the hook requires [Mono 5](http://www.mono-project.com/download),
+Note: the hook without sandbox requires [.NET Core](https://dotnet.github.io)
-Nuget and MSBuild in the system PATH.
+in the system PATH.

 To setup the included hooks, open a Windows/Linux/MacOS console and execute: